 6) An impressive postal service system

 The Inca messengers operated in pairs called ‘chasquis’.
 The chasquis were required to carry messages and gifts up to 150 miles daily.
 They operated in pairs so that while one was asleep the other could be awake and ready to receive any incoming information.
 Additionally, the Incan roadways had various resting places and storage depots along the way.

-7) They were also known for creating roads, their roads stretched all the way from Chile to Columbia which was roughly a distance of 3,250 miles.
+7) The creation of roads was their speciality.
+Their roads stretched all the way from Chile to Columbia which was roughly a distance of 3,250 miles.
 This means that the Inca Empire was larger than the Roman Empire!

 8) The Incas did not use wheels for transportation, they travelled on foot and via llamas.

 9) The Inca Empire had a high infant mortality rate.
-Hence after their birth, the infants were referred to as ‘wawa’.
-Additionally, the child’s coming of age ceremony was celebrated once they turned three years of age.
+Hence they referred to the infants as ‘wawa’ after their birth.
+Additionally, the Incans celebrated a child’s coming of age ceremony once they turned three years of age.